Duck DAO (DLP Duck Token (DUCK) Hits 1-Day Trading Volume of $4.08 Million

-Duck DAO (DLP Duck Token (DUCK) traded flat against the US dollar during the one day period ending at 14:00 PM E.T. on May 6th.
-Duck DAO (DLP Duck Token has a total market capitalization of $14.20 million and $4.08 million worth of Duck DAO (DLP Duck Token was traded on exchanges in the last 24 hours.
-One Duck DAO (DLP Duck Token coin can now be bought for $0.45 or 0.00001149 BTC on popular cryptocurrency exchanges.
-During the last week, Duck DAO (DLP Duck Token has traded flat against the US dollar.
+Duck DAO (DLP Duck Token (DUCK) traded flat against the dollar during the 1 day period ending at 11:00 AM E.T. on May 7th.
+One Duck DAO (DLP Duck Token coin can now be purchased for about $0.45 or 0.00001149 BTC on popular exchanges.
+Duck DAO (DLP Duck Token has a market cap of $14.20 million and approximately $4.08 million worth of Duck DAO (DLP Duck Token was traded on exchanges in the last day.
+Over the last seven days, Duck DAO (DLP Duck Token has traded flat against the dollar.

 - Lido stETH (STETH) traded 0.6% lower against the dollar and now trades at $2,947.45 or 0.07417648 BTC.